electron-forge/electron-forge-docs/config/plugins/webpack.md

 export default hot(module)(App)
 ```

-You can use this pattern in any other other components depending on what you want to reload.
-For example, if you use the `hot()` HOC for an `AppBar` component and make a change to a child of `AppBar` then the entire `AppBar` gets reloaded, but the higher-level `App` layout remains otherwise unchanged.
-In essence, a change will propogate up to the first `hot()` HOC found in a component tree.
+You can use this pattern in any other components depending on what you want to reload.
+For example, if you use the `hot()` HOC for an `AppBar` component and make a change to a child of `AppBar`, then the entire `AppBar` gets reloaded, but the higher-level `App` layout remains otherwise unchanged.
+In essence, a change will propagate up to the first `hot()` HOC found in a component tree.

 ## What happens in production?